Kroger (NYSE:KR) Issues FY 2022 Earnings Guidance

-Kroger (NYSE:KR – Get Rating) last released its earnings results on Thursday, March 3rd.
-The company reported $0.91 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.74 by $0.17.
-The firm had revenue of $33.05 billion for the quarter, compared to analyst estimates of $32.66 billion.
+Kroger (NYSE:KR – Get Rating) last posted its quarterly earnings data on Thursday, March 3rd.
+The company reported $0.91 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.74 by $0.17.
+The firm had revenue of $33.05 billion for the quarter, compared to the consensus estimate of $32.66 billion.
 Kroger had a return on equity of 29.97% and a net margin of 1.20%.
-The company’s revenue was up 7.5% on a year-over-year basis.
-During the same quarter last year, the firm posted $0.81 EPS.
-Sell-side analysts expect that Kroger will post 3.81 earnings per share for the current year.
+The business’s revenue for the quarter was up 7.5% compared to the same quarter last year.
+During the same quarter in the previous year, the company earned $0.81 EPS.
+As a group, equities analysts anticipate that Kroger will post 3.81 EPS for the current year.

-Kroger announced that its Board of Directors has authorized a stock buyback program on Thursday, December 30th that permits the company to buyback $1.00 billion in outstanding shares.
-This buyback authorization permits the company to buy up to 3.1% of its shares through open market purchases.
-Shares buyback programs are often a sign that the company’s management believes its shares are undervalued.
+Kroger announced that its board has initiated a stock buyback program on Thursday, December 30th that authorizes the company to buyback $1.00 billion in outstanding shares.
+This buyback authorization authorizes the company to buy up to 3.1% of its stock through open market purchases.
+Stock buyback programs are often an indication that the company’s management believes its shares are undervalued.

-KR has been the topic of several recent research reports.
-Morgan Stanley lifted their price objective on Kroger from $37.00 to $38.00 and gave the stock an underweight rating in a report on Tuesday, December 14th.
-Telsey Advisory Group lifted their price objective on Kroger from $60.00 to $62.00 and gave the stock an outperform rating in a report on Monday, March 7th.
-Wells Fargo & Company lowered Kroger from an equal weight rating to an underweight rating and set a $42.00 price target on the stock. in a research note on Tuesday, January 25th.
-Scotiabank boosted their price target on Kroger from $60.00 to $64.00 in a research note on Thursday, March 10th.
-Finally, Guggenheim boosted their price target on Kroger from $45.00 to $49.00 and gave the company a buy rating in a research note on Friday, December 3rd.
-Five research analysts have rated the stock with a sell rating, seven have assigned a hold rating, three have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
-According to MarketBeat.com, the stock currently has an average rating of Hold and an average target price of $49.16.
+Several research firms have issued reports on KR.
+Guggenheim boosted their price objective on Kroger from $45.00 to $49.00 and gave the stock a buy rating in a report on Friday, December 3rd.
+UBS Group lifted their target price on Kroger from $44.00 to $48.00 and gave the company a neutral rating in a research note on Friday, December 3rd.
+BMO Capital Markets lifted their target price on Kroger from $41.00 to $57.00 and gave the company a market perform rating in a research note on Friday, March 4th.
+Deutsche Bank Aktiengesellschaft lifted their target price on Kroger from $43.00 to $49.00 and gave the company a hold rating in a research note on Monday, March 7th.
+Finally, Bank of America raised Kroger from an underperform rating to a neutral rating and lifted their target price for the company from $38.00 to $52.00 in a research note on Wednesday, January 19th.
+Five equities research analysts have rated the stock with a sell rating, seven have issued a hold rating, three have issued a buy rating and one has issued a strong buy rating to the stock.
+According to data from MarketBeat.com, the stock presently has an average rating of Hold and a consensus target price of $49.16.

-In other news, SVP Calvin J. Kaufman sold 16,288 shares of the stock in a transaction that occurred on Tuesday, December 28th.
+In other Kroger news, SVP Calvin J. Kaufman sold 16,288 shares of the company’s stock in a transaction that occurred on Tuesday, December 28th.
 The stock was sold at an average price of $44.25, for a total transaction of $720,744.00.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, SVP Mark C. Tuffin sold 77,544 shares of the stock in a transaction that occurred on Monday, March 7th.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, SVP Mark C. Tuffin sold 77,544 shares of the company’s stock in a transaction that occurred on Monday, March 7th.
 The stock was sold at an average price of $61.84, for a total value of $4,795,320.96.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 118,032 shares of company stock worth $6,903,005.
-1.35% of the stock is owned by corporate insiders.
+In the last three months, insiders sold 364,161 shares of company stock valued at $20,609,278.
+1.35% of the stock is currently owned by company insiders.

-A number of large investors have recently modified their holdings of the stock.
-Forum Financial Management LP acquired a new stake in shares of Kroger in the 4th quarter valued at $392,000.
-Richwood Investment Advisors LLC bought a new position in shares of Kroger in the 4th quarter worth about $31,000.
-NewEdge Advisors LLC grew its stake in shares of Kroger by 288.1% in the 4th quarter.
-NewEdge Advisors LLC now owns 44,775 shares of the company’s stock valued at $2,026,000 after buying an additional 33,237 shares during the period.
-Toroso Investments LLC grew its stake in shares of Kroger by 31.0% in the 4th quarter.
-Toroso Investments LLC now owns 20,117 shares of the company’s stock valued at $910,000 after buying an additional 4,761 shares during the period.
-Finally, Zullo Investment Group Inc. acquired a new position in Kroger during the 4th quarter valued at about $29,000.
-81.53% of the stock is currently owned by institutional investors and hedge funds.
+Several hedge funds have recently modified their holdings of KR.
+Zullo Investment Group Inc. acquired a new position in shares of Kroger during the fourth quarter worth approximately $29,000.
+Richwood Investment Advisors LLC acquired a new position in shares of Kroger during the fourth quarter worth approximately $31,000.
+EverSource Wealth Advisors LLC acquired a new position in shares of Kroger during the fourth quarter worth approximately $41,000.
+Salem Investment Counselors Inc. lifted its holdings in shares of Kroger by 133.4% during the fourth quarter.
+Salem Investment Counselors Inc. now owns 1,342 shares of the company’s stock worth $61,000 after buying an additional 767 shares during the last quarter.
+Finally, Autumn Glory Partners LLC acquired a new position in shares of Kroger in the fourth quarter valued at $238,000.
+Institutional investors own 81.53% of the company’s stock.

 Kroger Company Profile (Get Rating)